 Plastic area rugs are the best outdoor rugs for garden and doorway to wipe your feet.
 Plastic rugs are made of polypropylene or recycled plastic.
 They are stain resistant and water resistant, can bear heavy traffic and car pressure, also can be cleaned easily by water spray, brush and soap, then let them natural dry.

 7. TPE Non-Slip Rug

 Non-slip rugs are made of TPE, which is the abbreviation of thermoplastic elastomers, has the consist features of plastic and rubber.
 The anti-slip sucker rug pads won’t harm floors and leave sticky stains.
-They can protect people from sliding and falling on slippery floor.
+What’s more, they can protect people from sliding and falling on slippery floor.
 They are also great non-slip runner rugs.